YosysHQ/yosys/docs/source/appendix/APPNOTE_010_Verilog_to_BLIF.rst

 The 3rd line does most of the actual work:

--  The command opt is the Yosys’ built-in optimizer.
+-  The command opt is the Yosys' built-in optimizer.
 It can perform some simple optimizations such as const-folding and removing unconnected parts of the design.
 It is common practice to call opt after each major step in the synthesis procedure.
 In cases where too much optimization is not appreciated (for example when analyzing a design), it is recommended to call clean instead of opt.

--  The command proc converts processes (Yosys’ internal representation of Verilog always- and initial-blocks) to circuits of multiplexers and storage elements (various types of flip-flops).
+-  The command proc converts processes (Yosys' internal representation of Verilog always- and initial-blocks) to circuits of multiplexers and storage elements (various types of flip-flops).

--  The command memory converts Yosys’ internal representations of arrays and array accesses to multi-port block memories, and then maps this block memories to address decoders and flip-flops, unless the option -nomap is used, in which case the multi-port block memories stay in
+-  The command memory converts Yosys' internal representations of arrays and array accesses to multi-port block memories, and then maps this block memories to address decoders and flip-flops, unless the option -nomap is used, in which case the multi-port block memories stay in